 The study of Prisoner’s Dilemma problems has sought to find strategies that work in complex environments, too.
 For example, researchers have asked questions like “What happens if two programs are sometimes fed faulty information, so that they occasionally believe the other program has defected when it has not?

 It turns out that even in complex situations, the simplest strategies tend to work the best.
-In fact, consistently, the programs that were most successful were nice, meaning they never defect before the opponent; retaliating,, meaning they will defect if the opponent does, but only to the extent that the opponent does; forgiving,, meaning they cooperate and forgive if the opposing program stops defecting; and non-envious, meaning they do not attempt to score greater gains than the other program.
+In fact, consistently, the programs that were most successful were nice, meaning they never defected before the opponent; retaliating, meaning they would defect if the opponent did, but only to the extent that the opponent did; forgiving, meaning they cooperated and forgave if the opposing program stopped defecting; and non-envious, meaning they did not attempt to score greater gains than the other program.

 These, I think, make for good guidelines for poly relationships.
 When dealing with a partner’s other partner, be nice, don’t be envious, withhold cooperation only to the extent that the other person does, and forgive.

 Indeed, when it comes to human interactions, where information is not perfect, the rule of withholding cooperation only to the extent that the other person does quickly falls by the wayside.
 In situations where two programs are given occasional flawed information, a better strategy than Tit for Tat emerges: Tit for Two Tats.
 Tit for Two Tats will let the first perceived defection slide, and begin withholding cooperation only if it sees the other side defect twice in a row.
 Hence the Linus Pauling quote “Do unto others 20% better than you would expect them to do unto you, to correct for subjective error.”